eth-educators/ethstaker-guides/merge-devnet.md

 Type `1` and `Enter` to select option 1 *Proceed with installation (default)*.

-Add the rust toolchains to your path.
+Add the Rust toolchains to your PATH.

 ```console
 $ source $HOME/.cargo/env